openvinotoolkit/open_model_zoo/models/public/yolo-v3-tf/yolo-v3-tf.md

 ## Use Case and High-Level Description

-YOLO v3 is a real-time object detection model implemented with Keras\* from this [repository](https://github.com/david8862/keras-YOLOv3-model-set) and converted to TensorFlow\*.
+YOLO v3 is a real-time object detection model implemented with Keras\* from this [repository](https://github.com/david8862/keras-YOLOv3-model-set) and converted to TensorFlow\* framework.
 This model was pretrained on COCO\* dataset with 80 classes.

+## Converstion

+1. Download or clone the official [repository](https://github.com/david8862/keras-YOLOv3-model-set).
+2. Follow the instructions in README.md file in that repository to get original model and convert it to Keras\* format.
+3. Convert the produced model to protobuf format.

 ## Specification